UNIRSM Study plan Advertising 2.0

 The creativity of contemporary advertising is literally without strategic, narrative, technological and channel limits, and the wealth of results it can generate is immense.

-The mandatory bibliography will be provided based on the project needs that emerge during the laboratory.
+Mandatory bibliography will be provided according to the needs that emerge during the course.

 Optional